CS126SP20/final-project-agpai2/DEVELOPMENT.md

 - [x] The player can now move through free spaces.
 The player does not move through walls

 5. Finally, decided and confirmed to use Box2d for game animations

+## Week 2: Placing enemies/items in Overworld and implementing screen transitions
+1. Working on implementing screen transitions.
+That is, the screen should change as the player moves to the next screen